-- If you are shortlisted, a panel of reviewers from the DTP Selection Committee will assess the answers you give in the application form.
+- If you are selected for an interview, a panel of reviewers from the DTP Selection Committee will also assess the answers you give in the application form.
 They will not know your name, contact details or degree awarding university at this stage.

-- Shortlisting and assessment will be based on the information you provide about:
+- Shortlisting and selection panel assessment is based on the information you provide about:

 - your academic qualifications